Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 Available Dosage Forms:

 Polidocanol injection is used to treat small varicose veins of the lower legs.
+Polidocanol is also used to treat incompetent great saphenous veins, accessory saphenous veins, and visible varicose veins above and below the knees.
+Polidocanol improves the symptoms and appearance of varicose veins.
 It is a type of medicine called a sclerosing agent.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For polidocanol, the following should be considered: